Common

 In general, Social Security pays monthly benefits to people who are unable to work for a year or more, or who have a condition expected to end in death.
 The disability must be so severe the worker cannot work, considering age, education and experience.

-Don't assume and predict a unfavorable outcome; and don't delay based on what you have heard regarding the disability process; let me help you.
+Don't assume and predict an unfavorable outcome and don't delay based on what you have heard regarding the disability process.
+Let me help you.

-Applicants filing alone can get confused by the requirements set forth by the government; and erroneous mistakes can lead to the denial of ones claim.
-Studies have shown that an individual is more likely to receive a favorable verdict when being represented; SSDA, LLC can be that representative.
+Applicants filing alone can get confused by the requirements set forth by the government and errors can lead to the denial of one’s claim.
+Studies have shown that an individual is more likely to receive a favorable verdict when being represented.
+SS Disability Associates LLC can be that representative.

 The amount of disability is dependent upon a person's work history both past and present.
 These earnings are calculated and computed by Social Security Administration office to determine a given amount.
 If a person has not worked; Supplemental Security Income would be a consideration; however, this amount can change based on a person's earnings if receiving any.